VaibhaviKhalangre/College-Management-system-java-project1/README.md

 ## Hi there !

 Here I have designed and developed College management system.
 The Technology I have used is Java Swing, and database i have used is MySql.
-This design is purely coded myself no copied content.

 Thanks !